Marion, Kansas

 • The Elgin Hotel, a three-story limestone building, opened in September 1886 and continues to serve guests today at 115 North 3rd Street.

-• Marion County Courthouse designed in the Richardsonian Romanesque style in 1906.
+• Marion County Courthouse was designed in the Richardsonian Romanesque style in 1906.
 Located at 200 South 3rd Street.

-© Kathy Alexander/Legends of Kansas, December 2022.
+© Kathy Alexander/Legends of Kansas, updated July 2024.

 Also See: